KlemetievArtem/tpcMultiRegionFoam_CUT/README.md

 # Citing This Work
 If using the LCA condensation model or concepts from this repository leads to publication, please cite: [Minko, Artemov, Klementiev 2022](https://link.springer.com/article/10.1134/S0040601523030059)
-Further refinement of the solver is welcome (especially turbulence model)!

 ## Getting Started